 These documents should be submitted by email attachment to the chair of the Honorary Fellows Sub-Committee.
 The nominator is requested to preserve a hard copy of the entire package with original signed letters to be sent to the CIES Archives after the nomination and decision process is completed.
 Advance notice may be given to the sub-committee of an impending nomination, and nominators are welcome to email to the Sub-committee Chair (below) for clarification of the process.

-Nominations of candidates for the Honorary Fellows Award should be submitted to the Honorary Fellows Sub-committee Norma Tarrow (firstname.lastname@example.org).
+Nominations of candidates for the Honorary Fellows Award should be submitted to the Honorary Fellows Sub-committee Chair Carol Anne Spreen, New York University (email@example.com).

 Hard Copies must be mailed to:

-Questions may be address to Honorary Fellows Sub-committee Chair, Norma Tarrow (email@example.com).
+Questions may be address to Honorary Fellows Sub-committee Chair, Carol Anne Spreen, New York University (firstname.lastname@example.org).

 Mary Jean Bowman